agamemnonc/Kaggle-TFI-Restaurant-Revenue-Prediction/README.md

 ## Instructions:

 1. MATLAB and Statistics and Machine Learning Toolbox are required.
-2. Download data from competition website and place them into the Data folder.
-Make sure to add the Data and Code folders into MATLAB path.
+2. Download data from competition website and place them into the same folder.
 3. Run Random_forest.m